SamClassicPatch/SuperProject/README.md

 This super project gathers everything together under a single solution for proper development.

-> **See [Classics Patch wiki](https://github.com/SamClassicPatch/SuperProject/wiki) for various information about the entire project.**
+> **See [Classics Patch wiki](../../wiki) for various information about the entire project.**

 > **Want to submit an issue?
-Read [this guide](https://github.com/SamClassicPatch/SuperProject/wiki/How-to-Submit-issue) on how to do it!**
+Read [this guide](../../wiki/How-to-Submit-issue) on how to do it!**

 ## Project structure
-- [`API`](../../../API) - standalone API that exposes `CoreLib` methods via C API.
+- [`API`](../../../API) - Standalone API that exposes `Core` methods via C API.
-- [`CoreLib`](../../../CoreLib) - library with core functionality that's used by other projects.
+- `Core` - Library with core functionality that's used by other projects, including dynamic patches of Serious Engine functions.
-- [`DedicatedServer`](../../../DedicatedServer) - dedicated server application for launching your own classic servers.
+- `CustomDedicatedServer` - Dedicated server application for launching your own classic servers.
-- [`EnginePatches`](../../../EnginePatches) - library with dynamic patches for Serious Engine functions that can be selectively applied to specific modules.
-- [`ExamplePlugin`](../../../ExamplePlugin) - example of how user plugins can be made for Serious Sam Classics Patch.
+- `CustomEngineGUI` - Patched EngineGUI library from the engine that allows to integrate new features into different tools.
-- [`GameExecutable`](../../../GameExecutable) - executable file for playing the game that includes many quality-of-life improvements.
+- `CustomGameClient` - Executable file for playing the game that includes many quality-of-life improvements.
-- [`Mod`](../../../Mod) - libraries of a special mod that fixes more intricate issues and expands gameplay possibilities.
+- `CustomMod` - Libraries of a special mod that fixes more intricate issues and expands gameplay possibilities.
-- [`PatchedGui`](../../../PatchedGui) - patched EngineGUI library from the engine that allows to integrate new features into different tools.
-- [`Plugins`](../../../Plugins) - projects with various plugins that come with Serious Sam Classics Patch.
-- [`Shaders`](../../../Shaders) - patched Shaders library with certain fixes for SKA models and shaders used by them.
+- `CustomShaders` - Patched Shaders library with certain fixes for SKA models and shaders used by them.
-- [`WorldEditor`](../../../WorldEditor) - patched Serious Editor application that works on 64-bit systems.
+- `CustomWorldEditor` - Patched Serious Editor application that works on 64-bit systems.
+- `Extensions` - Projects with various plugins that come with Serious Sam Classics Patch.
+  - `Sample` - Sample project that demonstates how to make custom user plugins.
-- `Builds` - directory for assembling final builds of Serious Sam Classics Patch for every supported game version.
+- `Builds` - Directory for assembling final builds of Serious Sam Classics Patch for every supported game version.
-  - [`Builds/TSE107/Mods/ClassicsPatchMod`](../../../ModShell) - shell of a special mod that includes resources necessary for properly running it.
+  - [`TSE107/Mods/ClassicsPatchMod`](../../../ModShell) - Shell of a special mod that includes resources necessary for properly running it.
-- `Docs` - up-to-date contents of the [wiki](../../wiki) for any specific release.
+- `Docs` - Up-to-date contents of the [wiki](../../wiki) for any specific release.
-- `Extras` - global dependencies that the projects utilize.
+- `Extras` - Global dependencies that the projects utilize.
-  - [`SDL2`](https://libsdl.org/) - cross-platform abstraction library for implementing proper support of game controllers.
+  - [`SDL2`](https://libsdl.org/) - Cross-platform abstraction library for implementing proper support of game controllers.
   - [`Steamworks`](https://partner.steamgames.com/) - SDK for enabling extended interactions with the Steam client.
-  - [`XGizmo`](../../../XGizmo) - headers with a variety of convenient classes and functions for Serious Engine 1.
+  - [`XGizmo`](../../../XGizmo) - Headers with a variety of convenient classes and functions for Serious Engine 1.
-  - [`zlib`](https://zlib.net/) - static library for working with ZIP archives.
+  - [`zlib`](https://zlib.net/) - Static library for working with ZIP archives.
 - `Includes` - [Serious Engine 1 SDK](https://github.com/DreamyCecil/SE1-ModSDK/tree/includes) that includes static libraries and engine headers for different game versions.
-- `Localization` - translations of Serious Sam Classics Patch contents to different languages.
+- `Localization` - Translations of Serious Sam Classics Patch contents to different languages.
-- `Properties` - common properties for use in project files.
+- `Properties` - Common properties for use in project files.
-- `Resources` - resources in text & binary formats that are included into final builds.
+- `Resources` - Resources in text & binary formats that are included into final builds.

-Original source code of `DedicatedServer`, `GameExecutable`, `Mod`, `PatchedGui`, `Shaders` and `WorldEditor` projects is taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).
+Original source code of `CustomDedicatedServer`, `CustomEngineGUI`, `CustomGameClient`, `CustomMod`, `CustomShaders` and `CustomWorldEditor` projects is taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

 # Building